RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 #. select the Search tab
 #.
 In the Enter keyword(s) field, type **RedPitaya**.

-More examples of how to control Red Pitaya from LabVIEW can be found |examples|.
+More examples of how to control Red Pitaya from LabVIEW can be found :ref:`here <examples>`.

 ======
 SCILAB